A Representation Transformation of Parametric Feynman Integrals: Abstract

 \section{Abstract}

-A transformation is applied to the parametric representation of Feynman integrals.
-The obtained representation and the original parametric representation are dual to each other.
-For integrals with momentum-space correspondences, the ``new'' representation is just the Baikov's representation.
+A transformation on homogeneous polynomials is proposed, which is further applied to parametric Feynman integrals.
+The two representations related through this transformation are dual to each other.
+It naturally leads to dualities of Landau equations and linear integral relations between the two representations.
+For integrals with momentum-space correspondences, the dual representation is equivalent to the Baikov representation.